-    Brownfields Site Properties that are abandoned or underused because of environmental contamination, or perceived contamination from past industrial or commercial practices.
-Often the potential liability associated with contamination complicates business development, property transactions or expansion on the property.
-A cleanup site is labeled a brownfields site when: 1) Designated brownfields funding sources are being used to fund cleanup activities; 2) A state or local governmental entity has determined that it is a brownfields cleanup site; and 3) The site has been flagged as a brownfields site in the ISIS database.
+Brownfield Site "Brownfield property" means previously developed and currently abandoned or underutilized real property and adjacent surface waters and sediment where environmental, economic, or community reuse objectives are hindered by the release or threatened release of hazardous substances that the department has determined requires remedial action under this chapter (70.105D.020 RCW) or that the United States Environmental Protection Agency has determined requires remedial action under the federal cleanup law.
+A cleanup site is labeled a brownfield site when: 1) Designated brownfield funding sources are being used to fund cleanup activities; 2) A state or local governmental entity has determined that it is a brownfield cleanup site; and 3) The site has been flagged as a brownfield site in the ISIS database.

 BTEX Major components present in gasoline: Benzene, Toluene, Ethylbenzene, and Xylene.

-CD 1) Consent Decree (A formal legal agreement that is filed with a court.
-It describes studies and/or cleanup work to be done at a site and the terms under which that work is to be done.); 2) Compact Disk (alternatively, CD-ROM: Compact Disk / Read-Only Memory)
+CD 1) Consent Decree (A formal legal agreement that is filed with a court of law.
+It describes studies and/or cleanup work to be done at a site and the terms under which that work is to be done.); 2) Compact Disk (alternatively, CD-ROM: Compact Disk / Read-Only Memory).

 CLEANUP Actions taken to deal with a release, or threatened release of hazardous substances that could affect public health and/or the environment.
 The term "cleanup" is often used broadly to describe various response actions or phases of remedial responses such as the remedial investigation/feasibility study.